 iv) Criteria, procedures, standards and specifications for examination of the performance and use of the facilities operated or otherwise administered by DSTAR or the markets administered by DSTAR.

-b) The DSTAR Market Monitoring Unit, or qualified, independent persons or firms retained by DSTAR for this purpose (any of the foregoing being referred to as "market evaluators"), shall make observations and assessments as described in Section H.2 above encompassing the activities and markets described in H.3 above, and apply the criteria, procedures, standards and specifications described in this Section H.4, in performing their observations and assessments.
+b) The DSTAR Market Monitoring and Tariff Compliance Unit, or qualified, independent persons or firms retained by DSTAR for this purpose (any of the foregoing being referred to as "market evaluators"), shall make observations and assessments as described in Section H.2 above encompassing the activities and markets described in H.3 above, and apply the criteria, procedures, standards and specifications described in this Section H.4, in performing their observations and assessments.

 c) DSTAR shall consider the reports and recommendations of its market evaluators, the findings of its own staff as appropriate, and the complaints and comments of Market Participants and users of facilities operated or otherwise administered by DSTAR as appropriate, in making the assessments required by this Section H.4.